turingschool/backend-curriculum-site/module1/lessons/advanced_enumerables.markdown

 * Be able to explain the difference between the Enumerable module and Enumerator class
 * Understand when and how to use `zip`, `group_by`, and `reduce`/`inject` appropriately

+## Vocabulary
+* Enumerable
+* Enumerator
+* zip
+* group_by
+* reduce

 ## Hook

-We've looked at a number of enumerables in the past, quite a lot of them, and today we are going to look at some of the tougher enumerables, and we can also look at how we can chain them.
+We've looked at a number of enumerables in the past, quite a lot of them, and today we are going to look at some of the tougher enumerables, and how we can chain them.

 ## Warm Up
 * Make a chart of all the enumerables you know at this point, what they do, and what they return